fsharp/fslang-design/RFCs/1130-array-parallel-collection-functions-more-regular.md

 # Detailed design

-There is unlikely to be a one-size fits all design, so let me rather write some design assumptions and principles:
+There is unlikely to be a one-size fits all design, so let me  write some design assumptions and principles:
-- Until Fsharp.Core is a FrameworkReference, this should work under netstandard2.0
+- Should work under netstandard2.0
 - Parallelism brought in by TPL primitives, especially Parallel.For
 - Avoided for O(1) operations, where existing Array module is already good
     - (Head,Last,IsEmpty,Length,etc.)